-- 1. Connect the hose(s) to the desired discharge(s). - 2.
-If pumping water from an on board booster tank, fully open the tank to pump valve. - 3.
+- 2. If pumping water from an on board booster tank, fully open the tank to pump valve. - 3.
 If pumping from an overboard source, the tank to pump valve should be fully closed. - 4.
-Engage the PTO - 5.
-If so equipped, turn on the main power switch to the CAFS unit. - 6.
+If so equipped, turn on the main power switch to the CAFS unit. - 5.
+Start the engine. - 6.
 Throttle-up to desired pressure.
-If pump pressure is absent, it will be necessary to prime the pump. - 7.
-Open desired discharge valve(s) and throttle-up to desired pressure.
+If pump pressure is absent, it will be necessary to prime the pump utilizing the Waterous Jet Primer.
+The Jet Primer utilizes compressed air from the onboard compressor system, which is passed through a venturi, creating a vacuum within the water pump. - To prime, move the Auto-Sync controls to the FIXED position to build air pressure. - Once air pressure has risen, move the Jet Primer to the open position.
+The rush of air through the priming venturi will be audible.